-The Resort Municipality of Whistler holds an annual competition in celebration of Local Government Awareness Week.
+The Resort Municipality of Whistler holds an annual Student Council competition in celebration of Local Government Awareness Week.

 Local Government Awareness Week initiative is a partnership between UBCM, CivicInfo BC and the Ministry of Community, Sport and Cultural Development.
 The goal for the week is to generate awareness and educate the public about the roles and responsibilities of local government, and encourage the public to participate in local government processes.

-During the meeting students discussed a council agenda inspired by the competition responses.
-The agenda included emergency preparedness for wildfires, increasing access to books for younger children and environmental issues around tree cutting in Whistler.
+The 2016 Student Council Agenda included topics regarding emergency preparedness for wildfires, increasing access to books for younger children and environmental issues around tree cutting in Whistler.
 Mayor Nancy Wilhelm-Morden, Whistler Councillors and municipal staff prepared the students.
 Other grade 5 students and the public sat in the audience.
-Watch the meeting.

 The 2016 Student Council Contest was the first annual meeting, inspired by a request from 2015 Mayor for the Day Abbey Mellor, a student at Spring Creek Community School.